-- Buildings straight-line allocation over the useful life of the property. - Vehicles, plant, furniture and equipment straight line allocation over the useful economic life. - Infrastructure straight- line allocation.
+- Dwellings and other buildings straight-line allocation over the useful life of the property. - Vehicles, plant, furniture and equipment straight line allocation over the useful economic life. - Infrastructure straight- line allocation.

 Where an item of Property, Plant and Equipment has major component parts whose cost is significant in relation to the total cost of the item, the components are depreciated separately.